tomchaplin/lophat/docs/index.rst

     :param maintain_v: Whether to maintain_v during decompositon, usually best left False.
     :type maintain_v: bool
     :param num_threads: Max number of threads to use.
 Set at 0 to use all threads.
-Set at 1 to use standard, serial algorithm.
     :type num_threads: int
     :param column_height: Optional hint to height of columns.
 If None, assumed that matrix is square.
     :type column_height: int | None